richard-duong/TLSCache/README.md

 $ ./build/src/client 1
 ```

 ### How to change inputs for client object requests
-1. Edit files in the data directory
+Edit files in the data directory
 ```
 $ cd TLSCache/data/
 $ vim client0_requests.min
 ```
-2. The default request files are meant to help you with different test cases
+The default request files are meant to help you with different test cases<br><br>
-File client0_requests.min can be ran with `./build/src/client 0`
-- This file is for you to run your own inputs on.
-Test away!

-File client1_requests.min can be ran with `./build/src/client 1`
+1. Test your own inputs on file `client0_requests.min` which can be ran with `$ ./build/src/client 0`.
-- This file is used to see a quick example of all 3 cases: found object, not found object, blacklisted object
+2. To see an example of all **found object, not found object, and blacklisted object** run `client1_requests.min` with `$ ./build/src/client 1`

-File client2_requests.min can be ran with `./build/src/client 2`
-- This file is used to see duplications and added files to the cache
+3. To see an example of duplications and **objects being added and accessed on the cache**, run `client2_requests.min` with `$ ./build/src/client 2`